Maha Shivaratri: Nepal

 Maha Shivaratri is a national holiday in Nepal and celebrated widely in temples all over the country, especially in the Pashupatinath temple.
 Thousands of devotees visit the famous Shiva Shakti Peetham nearby as well.
-Holy rituals are performed all over the nation.
 Maha Shivaratri is celebrated as Nepali Army Day amid a spectacular ceremony held at the Army Pavilion, Tundikhel.
-In the capital city of Kathmandu, there is a provision of road blockage where children use ropes and strings to stop the people or vehicle passing through in exchange of money.
-Worshippers of Shiva stay up all night and some also smoke marijuana as Shiva is believed to be an avid smoker and marijuana smoking on this day is called taking ‘Shivako Prasad’ or ‘Shiva Buti’ literally the "Blessing of Shiva".
 Crowds of sadhus and saints travel to Pashupatinath Temple located in Kathmandu from all of Nepal and neighbouring India to celebrate the day and perform puja on this day.

 Pakistan

+In Pakistan, Maha Shivaratri is observed by Hindu communities at several historic temple sites, including the Katas Raj Temples in Punjab.
+The festival is typically celebrated for one day and one night.
+In 2006, approximately 300 Indian pilgrims attended the festival at the site, and subsequent years saw participation by both Indian and Pakistani Hindus.
+In 2010 and 2011, around 2,000 Pakistani Hindus from various regions reportedly gathered at Katas Raj for Shivaratri observances.
+In 2005, Lal Krishna Advani visited the temple complex and publicly expressed concern over its deteriorated condition.
+The site is open to the public only during Shivaratri celebrations, with access restricted by the government during the rest of the year.

-Another major temple where Shivaratri is celebrated is the Shree Ratneshwar Mahadev Temple in Karachi whose Shivaratri festival is attended by 25,000 people.
+Another major temple where Shivaratri is celebrated in Pakistan is the Shree Ratneshwar Mahadev Temple in Karachi whose Shivaratri festival is attended by 25,000 people.
 On the Shivaratri night, Hindus in Karachi fast and visit the temple.
 Later, devotees from the Chanesar Goth come to the temple carrying water from the holy river Ganges, in order to bathe the idol of Shiva.
-Puja is performed until 5 am, when an aarti is then done.
+Puja is performed until 5 am, followed by an aarti.
 Devotees then walk barefoot with women carrying a pooja thali containing flowers, incense sticks, rice, coconut and a diya to the sea after which they are free to break their fast.
-They eat breakfast later on, which was made in the temple kitchen.
+Breakfast is served in the temple kitchen.

-Outside South Asia
+Caribbean

 Maha Shivaratri is the main Hindu festival among the Shaiva Hindu diaspora from Nepal and India.
-In Indo-Caribbean communities, thousands of Hindus spend the beautiful night in over four hundred temples across multiple countries, offering special jhalls (an offering of milk and curd, flowers, sugarcane and sweets) to Shiva.
-In Mauritius, Hindus go on pilgrimage to Ganga Talao, a crater-lake.
+In Indo-Caribbean communities, thousands of Hindus spend the festival night in over four hundred temples across multiple countries, offering special jhalls (milk and curd, flowers, sugarcane and sweets) to Shiva.
+In 2026, the PM of Trinidad and Tobago, Kamla Persad-Bissessar, celebrated Maha Shivaratri by visiting nine Hindu temples across her constituency overnight, joining devotees in the night vigil.

-Fasting
+Oman

+In Oman, Maha Shivaratri is observed by the Hindu diaspora at the historic Motishwar Mandir in the Muttrah area of Muscat.
+The temple, dedicated to Shiva, was built in 1909 by the Bhatia merchant community from Sindh and Gujarat, whose trading networks had been present in Muscat since the early 16th century.
+The complex contains shrines to Adi Motishwar Mahadev and Hanuman, and is one of the oldest Hindu temples in the Persian Gulf region.
+During Maha Shivaratri, more than 20,000 devotees gather at the temple to perform prayers and night-long worship dedicated to Shiva.